CDCgov/BART-Survival/paper.md

 )
 ```

 Below the `trn` object is displayed.
 The `trn` object generated in this step is a dictionary of arrays containing the **TAD** components.
 The `y` and `x` components are the corresponding outcome and covariates of the **TAD**.
 The `w` object is an array of weight values generated by the `get_surv_pre_train` function.
 By default all weights are set to $1$ and do not contribute to model training.
-For general use the weighting functionality can be ignored.
+For general use, the weighting functionality can be ignored.
 In more complex study designs, observation level weights can be provided which allows weighted contribution to the likelihood function during model training.
 Weighting the likelihood function is currently experimental, but we plan to evaluate this utility further in future work.
-Finally, the `coord` object contains the observation identifier for each row of the **TAD** making it easy to identify the rows associated with a single or set of observations from the **TAD**.
+Finally, the `coord` object contains the observation identifier for each row of the **TAD**, making it easy to identify the rows associated with a single or set of observations from the **TAD**.

 ```python
 # {'y': array([[0.],